expressjs/expressjs.com/docs/design-system.md

 | `xs` | < 768px        | `--xs-only`            |
 | `md` | 768px – 1439px | `--md-only`, `--md-up` |
 | `lg` | >= 1440px      | `--lg-up`, `--lg-down` |

+## Doc Bottom Navigation

+`<DocBottomNav>` closes a doc page with links to the previous and next page in a single flex row.
+The row uses `flex-wrap: wrap-reverse`, so when the two titles cannot sit side by side the _Next_ link wraps onto its own line above _Previous_ instead of overflowing the page.
+Viewports wide enough for both links keep them on one line.

+The DOM order stays previous-then-next, so keyboard and screen reader order is unchanged when the row wraps.